 Snowy is one of the most deceiving hikes on the list.
 This trail starts out so mellow - passing through a forest with sun beams falling on you through the canopy.
 It saves all the climbing for the end, with a steep trail that will challenge you for a good portion of the remaining climb.
 Then as you pass through a steep cleft you'll emerge out onto a plateau with outstanding views.
-The tower will set high above you, only slightly further up the trail.
+The tower is set high above you, only slightly further up the trail.

 Pillsbury is the third mountain in a row located in the Indian Lake Region.
-Pillsbury is possibly the least challenging of the fire tower peaks in Hamilton County, but the road to its trail-head is not.
-Accessing a maze of dirt roads you will eventually come to the trail-head for Pillsbury.
-A short descent from the trail-head will bring you to a crossing of the Miami River, which at this point is more of a "Miami Stream."
+Pillsbury is possibly the least challenging of the fire tower peaks in Hamilton County, but the road to its trailhead is not.
+Accessing a maze of dirt roads you will eventually come to the trailhead for Pillsbury.
+A short descent from the trailhead will bring you to a crossing of the Miami River, which at this point is more of a "Miami Stream."
 Once over the river you have to start climbing.
 While a bit steep in areas, and equally as muddy in others, you will make short work of this mile and a half trail.
 The tower offers the best view, but a small window view from the summit area will afford one as well, if you don't like heights.

 Located just outside of Inlet, say 10-minutes or so, is Bald Mountain.
 This peak is also called Rondaxe Mountain, but no matter what you call it, you will love the reward.
-At 2-miles in length this trail will bring you over steep terrain to a long rock spine that runs the length of the upper ridge, before it exits you out onto the rocky summit.
+At 2-miles in length (roundtrip) this trail will bring you over steep terrain to a long rock spine that runs the length of the upper ridge, before it exits you out onto the rocky summit.
 The tower is in great shape, but a climb up is not needed for fantastic views out over the Fulton Chain Lakes.

 Goodnow is located just over the Hamilton County border between Newcomb and Long Lake.
 This family-friendly fire tower hike will bring you over easy to moderate terrain to a fire tower that has been restored and is in perfect climbing condition.
 Along the way be sure to stop at the old carriage house and have a snack before you press on to the summit.
 Outstanding views from the summit floor are awarded, but the true beauty is from the fire tower looking into the High Peaks Region.

-So now you know where to start your challenge from: Hamilton County, of course.
+Are you ready for the Fire Tower Challenge?
+Now you know where to start your challenge from: Hamilton County, of course.
 How can we help take care of you?
 Need a place to stay and rest your tired feet?
 Maybe a place to eat after you've worked up a huge appetite from hiking?
 I know, now you're hooked and you want to get some cool hiking gear, well one of our outfitters can help you with that, too.